Ramdhuni-Bhasi: Geography

 Geographically, Ramdhuni is in the Terai region of Nepal.
 Its elevation is approximately 185m from the sea level.
 This means most of the part of town lies in a proper plain land.
 Chatara canal provides water to the irrigation system of the town and surrounding places.

 Transportation

 It is well connected by roads to the major cities of Nepal including the capital Kathmandu.
 The nearest airport is Biratnagar Airport which is approximately 30km from the town of Ramdhuni.
 Dharan, Itahari, Inaruwa and Biratnagar are some the nearest cities to Ramdhuni.
-Regular bus service is organized from Dharan, Biratnagar via Ramdhuni to the other major cities of Nepal.
+Regular bus service is organised from Dharan, Biratnagar via Ramdhuni to the other major cities of Nepal.

 Tourism

 It is the gateway to some of the historical places of Sunsari District.

-It provides the easiest access to the devotees traveling to Chatara(also known as Parchin Haridwar), Barahkshetra Mandir(Baraha Temple), and Ramdhuni Mandir.
+It provides the easiest access to the devotees traveling to Chatara(also known as Parchin Haridwar), Barahkshetra Mandir(Baraha Temple), and Ramdhuni Temple.